 Let’s focus on what this juicer can do, though.
 If you are looking for citrus juice, it’s quick and efficient.
 The appliance works quietly.
 You won’t need much strength in your hands to use it, either.

 The juicer has a three-year warranty, and it’s easy to clean and assemble.
 It can cope with any kind of citrus fruit, and makes delicious juice from these ingredients.
-If you want lemon water or fresh juice from an orange or grapefruit, this model will meet your needs.
+If you want lemon water or fresh juice from an orange or grapefruit, this model will also meet your needs.

 Obviously this juicer is limited in its scope.
 Happily, it’s small and cheap enough to sit alongside another appliance.
 If you want optimum citrus juice and vegetables, you’ll need two devices.